 Dr. Nirarta "Koni" Samadhi, WRI Indonesia Director

 Located at the strategic nexus between Pacific and Indian oceans under the nurturing tropical climate, Indonesia is a rich archipelago with abundance of natural resources —ranging from millions of hectares of rainforest canopies hosting exotic plant and animal species, to that of commodity plantations that supply world demands.
-Its geographical fortuity has blessed the country with various marine and fishery opportunities, mineral reservoirs, livestocks, as well as energy source potentials.

-WRI Indonesia, a legal entity (“yayasan”) under the Indonesian law, is an independent research organization that is dedicated to contributing to the socioeconomic development of Indonesia in an equitable and sustainable way.
+WRI Indonesia, a legal entity (“yayasan”) under the Indonesian law, is an independent research organization committed to contributing to the socioeconomic development of Indonesia in an equitable and sustainable way.
 WRI Indonesia determines its own research, portfolio and activities, that are designed to fully support the Indonesian government’s sustainable development agenda through various research, innovative technology and recommendation for evidence-based policies.
 We work with government and business leaders from different sectors to turn big ideas into action, that ultimately would create a balance between economic opportunities, environmental soundness, and human well-being.